Injured By A Driver With No Insurance Or Too Little Insurance?

-Auto insurance companies in New Mexico have strict requirements when it comes to offering Uninsured Motorist / Underinsured Motorist (UM / UIM) Coverage.
+Auto insurance companies in New Mexico have strict requirements when it comes to offering Uninsured Motorist/Underinsured Motorist (UM/UIM) Coverage.
+Attorney Mollie McGraw has assisted many injured people in fighting their insurance company to recover under their UM/UIM coverage.

-The New Mexico Supreme Court has outlined the requirements an auto insurance company must follow in order not to provide Uninsured/Underinsured motorist coverage to its insured.
+The New Mexico Supreme Court has outlined the requirements an insurance company must comply to remove UM/UIM coverage from its insured’s policy.

-In order to be a valid and enforceable rejection, the insurer must:
+In order to be a valid and enforceable rejection of UM/UIM, an insurance company must:

-- offer the insured UM/UIM coverage equal to his or her liability limits,
+- offer the insured UM/UIM coverage equal to his or her liability insurance limits,

 - inform the insured about premium costs corresponding to the available levels of coverage,

-- obtain a written rejection of UM/UIM coverage equal to the liability limits, and
+- obtain a written rejection of UM/UIM coverage equal to the liability limits that is knowing and intentionally made by the insured, and

 - incorporate that rejection into the policy in a way that affords the insured a fair opportunity to reconsider the decision to reject.